Can Bitcoin's Hard Cap of 21 Million Be Changed?

 Removing the fundamental driver behind Bitcoin’s value proposition is not in the miners’ best interest.
 Although the change would increase miner revenue in bitcoin terms, the loss of faith in the Bitcoin network would result in a catastrophic and irreversible price collapse, leading to a net loss of miner revenue in fiat terms.

-Since almost all miners pay their costs such as equipment costs, salaries, and energy bills in fiat, miners are more concerned with their fiat-denominated revenue rather than their bitcoin-denominated revenue.
+Since almost all miners pay their costs such as equipment costs, salaries, and energy bills in fiat currency, miners are more concerned with their fiat-denominated revenue rather than their bitcoin-denominated revenue.
 Thus, if bitcoin’s price crashes, miners will face large financial setbacks.

 Bitcoin’s Governance Model Protects the Hard Cap